magicblock-labs/ephemeral-rollups-sdk/rust/resolver/README.md

 ## Connection Resolver

 The Connection Resolver is a specialized library designed to facilitate the resolution of RPC connections for Solana blockchain requests.
 It dynamically determines the appropriate RPC client for processing requests based on the delegation status of the accounts involved.
 This is accomplished by maintaining an up-to-date record of account delegation statuses through real-time synchronization with the Solana base chain, achieved via WebSocket subscriptions or on-demand data retrieval.

 Upon encountering a new account through the `resolve*` or `track_account` functions, the Resolver fetches the account's delegation status directly from the blockchain and initiates a WebSocket subscription to capture subsequent updates.
 This ensures that the Resolver reflects the most current state of the blockchain (which acts as a single source of truth), enabling it to deliver the appropriate RPC client for any request involving a given account.
 This mechanism allows developers to seamlessly direct transactions and requests to the correct endpoints, thereby facilitating the interaction with the ephemeral rollups.

 ### Basic Setup

-To begin using the Connection Resolver, configure it with the necessary parameters including the base chain, websocket, and your routing table for validators:
+To begin using the Connection Resolver, configure it with the necessary parameters including the base chain, websocket, and optionally custom routing table for ER nodes:

 ```rust
 use magic_resolver::config::{Configuration, WebsocketConf};